Krish Maharaj

 Selected Presentations

-British Columbia All Courts Education Seminar - November 8-10, 2023, Vancouver, BC
+British Columbia All Courts Education Seminar

-By Invitation of the Planning Committee
+By invitation of the Planning Committee

-2. “Organizing Principles and Overriding Concerns of Public Policy: Does Good Faith Get You Past an Exclusion Clause?"
+3. Paper Presentation: “Organizing Principles and Overriding Concerns of Public Policy: Does Good Faith Get You Past an Exclusion Clause?”

-The Tenth Biennial Conference on the Law of Obligations: Private Law and the State (Obligations X) - July 11-14, 2023
+The Tenth Biennial Conference on the Law of Obligations: Private Law and the State (Obligations X)

 Banff Centre for Arts and Creativity, Banff, Canada